drchristlex/tiktok-research-tools/README.md

 ## Licence

-MIT License — see `LICENSE` for details.
+MIT License, see `LICENSE` for details.

 ---